ArduCustom/arducustom.github.io/v/dev/ArduPlane/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Level Transition\:Keep wings within LEVEL\_ROLL\_LIMIT and only use forward motor\(s\) for climb during transition\, Allow FW Takeoff\: If bit is not set then NAV\_TAKEOFF command on quadplanes will instead perform a NAV\_VTOL takeoff\, Allow FW Land\:If bit is not set then NAV\_LAND command on quadplanes will instead perform a NAV\_VTOL\_LAND\, Vtol Takeoff Frame\: command NAV\_VTOL\_TAKEOFF altitude is as set by the command\'s reference frame rather than a delta above current location\, Use FW Approach\:Use a fixed wing approach for VTOL landings\, USE QRTL\:instead of QLAND for rc failsafe when in VTOL modes\, Use Governor\:Use ICE Idle Governor in MANUAL for forward motor\, Force Qassist\: on always\,Mtrs\_Only\_Qassist\: in tailsitters only\, uses VTOL motors and not flying surfaces for QASSIST\, Airmode\_On\_Arm\:Airmode enabled when arming by aux switch\, Disarmed Yaw Tilt\:Enable motor tilt for yaw when disarmed\, Delay Spoolup\:Delay VTOL spoolup for 2 seconds after arming\, ThrLandControl\: enable throttle stick control of landing rate\, DisableApproach\: Disable use of approach and airbrake stages in VTOL landing\, EnableLandResposition\: enable pilot controlled repositioning in AUTO land\.
+Level Transition\:Keep wings within LEVEL\_ROLL\_LIMIT and only use forward motor\(s\) for climb during transition\, Allow FW Takeoff\: If bit is not set then NAV\_TAKEOFF command on quadplanes will instead perform a NAV\_VTOL takeoff\, Allow FW Land\:If bit is not set then NAV\_LAND command on quadplanes will instead perform a NAV\_VTOL\_LAND\, Vtol Takeoff Frame\: command NAV\_VTOL\_TAKEOFF altitude is as set by the command\'s reference frame rather than a delta above current location\, Always use FW spiral approach\:Always use Use a fixed wing spiral approach for VTOL landings\, USE QRTL\:instead of QLAND for rc failsafe when in VTOL modes\, Use Governor\:Use ICE Idle Governor in MANUAL for forward motor\, Force Qassist\: on always\,Mtrs\_Only\_Qassist\: in tailsitters only\, uses VTOL motors and not flying surfaces for QASSIST\, Airmode\_On\_Arm\:Airmode enabled when arming by aux switch\, Disarmed Yaw Tilt\:Enable motor tilt for yaw when disarmed\, Delay Spoolup\:Delay VTOL spoolup for 2 seconds after arming\, ThrLandControl\: enable throttle stick control of landing rate\, DisableApproach\: Disable use of approach and airbrake stages in VTOL landing\, EnableLandResposition\: enable pilot controlled repositioning in AUTO land\.
 Descent will pause while repositioning\.
 ARMVTOL\: Arm only in VTOL or AUTO modes\.
 CompleteTransition\: to fixed wing if Q\_TRANS\_FAIL timer times out instead of QLAND\.
 Force RTL mode\: forces RTL mode on rc failsafe in VTOL modes overriding bit 5\(USE\_QRTL\)\.

 +-----------------------------------------------------------------------+